pPriscila05/RecyclerViewAndroidStudio/README.md

 # RecyclerViewAndroidStudio
-Simple CRUD app using SqLite, RecyclerView and CardView in Android Studio
+Simple CRUD app using SqLite, RecyclerView and CardView in Android Studio.